nickjbrowning/cscs-docs/docs/software/prgenv/index.md

     Provides compilers, MPI and Python, along with linear algebra and mesh partitioning libraries for a broad range of use cases.

+-   :fontawesome-solid-layer-group: [__julia__][ref-uenv-julia]

+    Provides a complete HPC setup for running Julia efficiently at scale, using the supercomputer hardware optimally.

 -   :fontawesome-solid-layer-group: [__Cray Programming Environment__][ref-cpe]

     The Cray Programming Environment (CPE) is a suite of compilers, libraries and tools provided by HPE.